staticafi/sbt-instrumentation/README.md

 * `--bc`		- given file is a bytecode
 * `--ll`		- generate .ll file from output .bc file.

 If you want to instrument a code in LLVM, you can run directly the compiled tool `sbt-instr` from the `bin` directory.
-Note that after the successfull instrumentation, the definitions of instrumentatios functions need to be linked!

-Usage: `./sbt-instr config.json <IR to be instrumented> <IR with definitions> <outputFileName>`
+Usage: `./sbt-instr config.json <IR to be instrumented> <IR with definitions> <outputFileName> <options>`

+Options are following:
+* `--version` - shows git version
+* `--no-linking` - disables linking of definitions of instrumentation functions

 ### Running tests